 Every time we explore Edmonton on one of these weekend getaways, we find new things to see.
 This particular weekend, we’d discovered a new store carrying environmentally friendly, “green” products for the home, and a little antique store we’d never been in before.

-Sometimes we go out to eat and try a new cafe or restaurant, but this time we decided to have an indoor picnic for supper.
-We stopped at an organic food market called Planet Organic http://planetorganic.ca/ for potato chips, pop and crackers, then picked up several gourmet cheeses at Paddy’s International Cheese Market, both of which were within a few blocks of the hotel.
+Sometimes we go out to eat and try a new cafe or restaurant.
+But this time we decided to have an indoor picnic for supper.
+We stopped at an organic food market called Planet Organic for potato chips, pop and crackers.
+Then we picked up several gourmet cheeses at Paddy’s International Cheese Market, both of which were within a few blocks of the hotel.

 We also explored Edmonton’s new Neon Sign Museum which had just opened earlier that year, but we hadn’t gone to see yet.
 Sure, it took all of ten minutes to see it.
 But the thing is, we hadn’t made the time before, and now we had no excuse not to take a peek.
-It’s still in its infancy, with only a handful of signs up so far, but there are more currently being restored.
-There’s room for about thirty in total!
+At the time the museum was still in its infancy, with only a handful of signs up.
+There are many more along the street now, and even a few across the street!

 5. Buy Yourself a Souvenir.